PrabhakerP/CosmosDBHOL/modules/module02a.md

 ## :mortar_board: Knowledge Check

-1. What type of object can help organize data sources into logical groups?

-    A ) Buckets
-    B ) Collections
-    C ) Groups

-2. At which point does Microsoft Purview begin to populate the data map with assets?

-    A ) After a Microsoft Purview account is created
-    B ) After a Data Source has been registered
-    C ) After a Data Source has been scanned
+1. Which of the following is required when creating a container in Azure Cosmos DB?

+        A) Container ID
+        B) Database ID
+        C) Partition key
+        D) All of the above

+2. What is the purpose of a partition key in Azure Cosmos DB?

+        A) To define the logical grouping of documents within a container
+        B) To improve query performance by reducing the number of documents that need to be scanned
+        C) To increase the maximum size of a container
+        D) None of the above

-3. Which of the following attributes is **not** automatically assigned to an asset as a result of the system-built scanning functionality?
+3. Which of the following options is used to set the throughput for a container in Azure Cosmos DB?

-    A ) Technical Metadata (e.g. Fully Qualified Name, Path, Schema, etc)
-    B ) Glossary Terms (e.g. column `Sales Tax` is tagged with the `Sales Tax` glossary term)
-    C ) Classifications (e.g. column `ccnum` is tagged with the `Credit Card Number` classification)
+        A) RU/s (Request Units per second)
+        B) MB/s (Megabytes per second)
+        C) GB/s (Gigabytes per second)
+        D) All of the above

+4. Which of the following is true regarding creating documents in Azure Cosmos DB?

+        A) All documents within a container must have the same schema
+        B) Documents are limited to a maximum size of 1 MB
+        C) Each document must have a unique ID within the container
+        D) None of the above

 <div align="right"><a href="#module-02a---register--scan-adls-gen2">↥ back to top</a></div>

 ## :tada: Summary

-This module provided an overview of how to create a collection, register a source, and trigger a scan.
+This module provided an overview of how to create Containers & Documents.

 [Continue >](../modules/module03.md)